Tomato potato psyllid information for businesses

 Training and audits

 To support timely accreditation, Agriculture Victoria provides online training modules and a structured assessment process.
-Routine audits check that accredited businesses are following the correct procedures and that arrangements are working effectively.
+Routine audits check that accredited businesses are following the correct procedures and arrangements are working effectively.

 Before you apply